mjdescy/TodoTxtMac/README.md

 ## Will this project be ported from Objective C to Swift?

-At this time, there are no plans to move from Objective C to Swift.
+When Apple officially deprecates Objective C, the plan is to migrate this project to Swift.

 # License